dude1121/obsidian-vault/01 - Notes/Electrolytes.md

   - electromagnetism
 ---
 An **electrolyte** is a substance that conducts electricity through the movement of [[Ion|ions]], not the movement of [[Electron|electrons]].
 Most soluble [[Ionic Compound|salts]], [[Acid|acids]], and [[Base|bases]], when dissolved in a polar solvent (typically water) are electrolytes.
 Electrolytes can be classified as *strong* or *weak*.
 # Strong Electrolytes
 Strong electrolytes are substances that are entirely ionized when they are dissolved.
+A solution with a lot of strong electrolytes will conduct electricity very well by increasing the solution's [[Conductivity|conductivity]].
 This category includes salts, strong acids, and strong bases.
 Take [[Sodium Chloride|sodium chloride]] as an example.
 When it dissolves in water, it produces $\ce{Na+}$ and $\ce{Cl-}$ ions in the solution.
 This makes $\ce{NaCl}$ a strong electrolyte, since it splits entirely into ions when dissolved.

 Strong acids like [[Hydrochloric Acid|hydrochloric acid]] $\ce{HCl}$, [[Nitric Acid|nitric acid]] $\ce{HNO_{3}}$, and [[Sulfuric Acid|sulfuric acid]] $\ce{H_{2}SO_{4}}$ are also strong electrolytes.
 When dissolved in water, they all produce a [[Hydrogen|hydrogen]] cation and the accompanying [[Polyatomic Ion|polyatomic ions]].
 For example,
 $$